 Welcome Park is opening a new visitor center and Bunny and his friends want to get in on the act.
 They approach Park Ranger Ned with the idea that they could teach visitors about the seasons.
 Ned is worried because each has a bad habit that could interfere with each one doing their best work: Bunny rushes through things; Dog gets herself so nervous she can barely speak; Bee tries to do too many things at once.
 What will Ned and the audience decide about their readiness to work in the new visitor center?

 This crowd pleasing show is for ages 3 through 8.
-While reinforcing important seasonal concepts, children will learn how to improve listening skills.
+Welcome Park engages children with laughter while they learn about paying attention and improving their listening skills.

 The ability to listen, as well as to understand and to remember what is said, is an important early literacy skill.
 The playwright has found a way for the audience to focus on these skills through a fun-filled scenario of three children as they each struggle to learn, by listening, the facts needed for a presentation on our four seasons.
 As the story unfolds, the audience is made aware of the ways that our listening, understanding and memory can be affected each day.
 In this case, the listening errors result in funny answers that rhyme, or begin or end with the same sounds as the information given.
 The children loved this and caught on right away!
 They were able to hear how the different errors in listening were made.
 What a great way for children to learn about this early literacy practice.
 This was a well written, engaging, educational play that reaches children’s minds and hearts in a delightful way.